telerik/reporting-docs/getting-started/installation/third-party-dependencies.md

 * `Telerik.Reporting.OpenXmlRendering.dll`−Supports 2.0.5022.0 and 2.5.5631.0 `DocumentFormat.OpenXml.dll` versions.
 * `Telerik.Reporting.OpenXmlRendering.2.7.2.dll`−Supports 2.7.2.0 and later `DocumentFormat.OpenXml.dll` versions.

-> To generate compatible document types, always use the latest available version.
-To use later versions other than the versions previously listed, add [`bindingRedirect`](https://learn.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/runtime/bindingredirect-element) for `DocumentFormat.OpenXml.dll` assembly to the configuration file of the application.
+> Currently, we do not support DocumentFormat.OpenXml `3.x.x` due to breaking changes.
+To generate compatible document types, always use the latest available `2.x.x` version.
+To use later versions other than the versions previously listed, add [`bindingRedirect`](https://learn.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/runtime/bindingredirect-element) for `DocumentFormat.OpenXml.dll` assembly to the configuration file of the .NET Framework applications.

 To download Open XML by using the NuGet feed, refer to the [`DocumentFormat.OpenXml` NuGet package](https://www.nuget.org/packages/DocumentFormat.OpenXml/).